CO2 GRO Inc. Grants Stock Options

-As of the date hereof, a total of 6,113,606common shares of the Company are reserved for issuance under the Company's stock option plan with 3,619,064 options remaining for issuance thereunder.
+As of the date hereof, a total of 6,413,606 common shares of the Company are reserved for issuance under the Company's stock option plan with 3,319,064 options remaining for issuance thereunder.

 About CO2 GRO Inc. CO2 GRO Inc.